top of page

 Story Scout + Trail Reporter

-Unforgettable camping trip?
-Sleeping in a tent in my front yard--the best sleep of my life.
+leeping in a tent in my front yard--the best sleep of my life.
 Tip for new campers?
 Fellow homebodies: new things can be stressful.
 Start slow.
 Move your routine more and more outdoors: read on your porch, play fetch with your dog, dine al fresco.
 Won’t leave home without?

 Sunscreen and a positive attitude.
 What’s better outdoors than indoors?
 Listening to a book in my headphones on a walk in the woods, especially a textbook for school.
 Moving around helps me stay focused.